fenio/k8s-truenas/README.md

 # Preparations

+* Nodes section needs to be run (yeah!) on nodes of your cluster
+* NAS section needs to be done on your NAS and assumption is that this is TrueNAS Scale based NAS
+* K8S section needs to be run on whatever machine you're using to manage your cluster

 ## Nodes
 All your nodes should be capable of using NFS/iSCSI.
 In my case it's being handled by [dumb-provisioner](https://github.com/fenio/dumb-provisioner) but in general you just have to run this on every node:
 ```